 Professor of Law

-Emily Hammond Meazell’s expertise lies in administrative law, environmental law, law and science, risk regulation, energy law, and water law.
-A former civil engineer who practiced in the environmental and water resources fields prior to attending law school, her recent articles have appeared in the Duke Law Journal, the Columbia Law Review, the Michigan Law Review, and the Indiana Law Journal.
+Emily Hammond’s expertise lies in administrative law, environmental law, law and science, risk regulation, energy law, and water law.
+A former civil engineer who practiced in the environmental and water resources fields prior to attending law school, her recent articles have appeared in the Duke Law Journal, the Columbia Law Review, the Michigan Law Review, and the Harvard Environmental Law Review, among others.
 She is a member scholar of the Center for Progressive Reform, has provided service to the International Atomic Energy Agency, and has served as a Hearing Examiner for the Oklahoma Water Resources Board.
+She was elected to membership in the American Law Institute in 2013.